User submitted events in WordPress

 Rich text post submission field

-In the Field Options for the Rich Text field, we turned on all 3 of these settings:
+In the Field Options for the Rich Text field, make sure to turn on all 3 of these settings:

 • Allow Media Uploads: this will let your visitor add images to their event listing